fastoch/DevOps_Full_Course/README.md

 docker exec -it <container_name> sh
 ```
 - `-it` is for "interactive terminal"
-- `sh` is the shell we'll be using while inside the container
+- `sh` is the shell we'll be using while inside the container, we could use bash depending on the binaries available inside that container.

+Once inside the container, we can run `cat /etc/os-release` to show the OS it's running on.
+To exit our container, we just have to run `exit`.

 32/35 Day2/40